Use code KB4KDO0L9 to receive a 10% recurring discount on any server.

 The Xeon 1270v3 is the perfect budget processor.
 With 4 cores / 8 threads at 3.50 GHz, this processor features a CPU PassMark of 9916.
 This processor performs well on heavily threaded multi-core operations due to its higher clock speed.
 Intel Xeon Scalable, 1S only.
 Also includes 8 MB Intel's Smart Cache and max Turbo Frequency 3.90 GHz.

 Ideal Uses: Web / VPN Hosting, Plex Servers

 Intel Xeon E3 1270 V6

-This 4 core / 8 thread processor processor has a passmark of 11184 with a clock speed of 3.80 GHz.
+This 4 cores / 8 thread processor has a PassMark of 11184 with a clock speed of 3.80 GHz.
 It's the perfect modern processor for server requirements that require a high clock-speed and less than 64GB of RAM.
 Intel Xeon Scalable, 1S only.
 Also includes 8 MB Intel's Smart Cache and max Turbo Frequency 4.20

 Ideal Uses: Web Hosting, E-Commerce Sites